chicio/chicio.github.io/_posts/2019-02-08-mobile-ui-test-crossplatform-appium.md

 npm run test
 ```

-This job is autmatically triggered (cron) every day at 8 PM.
+This job is automatically triggered (cron) every day at 8 PM.
 That's it!!!
 This is how we tested our apps with Appium.
-Tha's all for appium and mobile end to end tests.
+That's all for appium and mobile end to end tests.
 If you have any question don't hesitate to comment on this post below :sparkling_heart:.